-Keep little tummies happy with family-friendly dining with everything from free meals and face painting at Bavarian Bier Cafe at Eagle Street Pier, to watching your pizza and pasta made right in front of you at Vapiano.
+Keep little tummies happy with family-friendly dining with everything from free meals at Bavarian Bier Cafe at Eagle Street Pier, to watching your pizza and pasta made right in front of you at Vapiano.
 Don't forget to keep space for a sweet treat afterwards!
-For a full list of dining options in The City, head here.
+For a full list of dining options in the City, head here.

 FunHouse, The Myer Centre and iPlay, Albert St

 There is a whole world of gaming fun to have at FunHouse in The Myer Centre.
 Buy your tokens, play lots of games, count your tickets, then redeem for awesome prizes!
 Or battle it out at iPlay with favourites including Dance Dance Revolution, Tekken7, Jurassic Park and a photo booth to capture all the fun.